Last Updated: August 8, 2021

 no coverage for the dwelling as that is the owner's responsibility and should not be insured by the renter.

-A minimum of $25,000 in personal liability for each occurrence of bodily injury and property damage to others arising out of your negligence.
+Personal liability for each occurrence of bodily injury and property damage to others arising out of your negligence.

-A minimum of $1,000 in medical payments without regard to fault for injuries occurring in your home to anyone other than you or your family.
+Medical payments without regard to fault for injuries occurring in your home to anyone other than you or your family.

 Injuries occurring outside your home if caused by you, a member of your family living with you, or your pet.

-10% of the limits of your personal property coverage for your belongings if destroyed or damaged away from your home if the cause is covered by your policy.
+Personal property coverage for your belongings if destroyed or damaged away from your home if the cause is covered by your policy.

 Reasonable and necessary additional living expenses from residing in a temporary location because of damage caused by a covered loss.